Chronic Disease Prevention & Management Programs

 At the Y, we know that community-based organizations focused on long-term relationship building and peer support are essential to successfully transition our healthcare system from a focus on volume to a focus on value.
 When 7 out of the 10 leading causes of death and 86% of healthcare spending in our country are related to chronic disease, we know that “the way we’ve always done things” has to change.
 We can extend the goals and values of clinical care into community settings—reaching more people with long-term, face-to-face support –when places like the Y and local healthcare systems work together.

 We offer supportive options to participate in transformational programming throughout the year.
-Each link below will provide a downloadable PDF containing program schedules and locations.
+Visit the links below to learn more about each program.

 - Diabetes Prevention: The YMCA’s Diabetes Prevention Program